marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 An interesting observation from the SOM-based analysis is the relatively large number of *distinct* patterns observed at four gene copies (Figures \ref{figure:218:somsimilarity}c and \ref{figure:218:somsimilarity}d).
 To test if this was due to homoeologous genes displaying similar expression profiles, homoeologue information was incorporated into the analysis.
 For the genes for which homoeologue information was available, the majority (76\ % in apex, 72\ % in leaf) of genes are in the same regulatory module as their homoeologue.
-More generally for all expression traces, of 85 pairs of homoeologues expressed in the apex, 67  (79\ %) are found in the same regulatory module.
+More generally, for all expression traces, of 85 pairs of homoeologues expressed in the apex, 67  (79\ %) are found in the same regulatory module.
 In the leaf, 53 of 69  (77\ %) of expressed homoeologous pairs are found in the same module, with 29 of the co-regulated pairs being common between the two tissues.
 The percentage of Arabidopsis genes with at least two expressed homologues in the apex (leaf) exhibiting each of the regulatory module assignments are 25\ % (26\ %) *distinct*, 9\ % (6\ %) *gradated*, 23\ % (23\ %) *unique*, 39\ % (33\ %) *redundant*, and 3\ % (6\ %) *mixed*.
 This reveals that although extensive regulatory divergence is observed, homoeologous genes still tend to exhibit similar expression profiles.